 Making gorgeous gourmet caramel apples is easier than you think!
 With these tips and tricks, you will have beautiful (and DELICIOUS) homemade caramel apples in no time.
-For a little extra goodness, dip them in chocolate and your favorite candy toppings!

 I know caramel apples are an especially popular dessert during the fall, but I crave caramel apples all year!
 I love the flavor so much, I have a dump cake, a fudge, and a dip that are all caramel apple flavored!

 A favorite family treat

 They are heaven on earth for me!
 And every time we go somewhere like Disneyland or on vacation, they are pretty much a “MUST-PURCHASE” item.
 We usually buy one for the whole family to slice up and share, and I’m happy to say my love for caramel apples has officially been passed down to the kids.

 Of course, I couldn’t say no when they requested caramel apples for a Family Night Dessert last week.
 I’ve made them a ton in the past, but have never loved how they turned out.
 I did quite a bit of research and practicing, and have now come up with some great tips for Perfect Caramel Apples.

 PREP APPLES.
 Begin by washing your apples and letting them dry completely.
 This will help remove the wax that is on the apple skin allowing the caramel to stick on better.

 Note: I purchased some smaller golden delicious apples from Walmart because the big ones are overwhelming (unless you are slicing them up).
 They were the perfect size for the kids (and for me) and worked out great!